KQST

 KQST (102.9 FM, "Q102.9") is a radio station broadcasting a Top 40 format.
 Licensed to Sedona, Arizona, United States, the station serves the Flagstaff, Arizona, area.
 The station is currently owned by Yavapai Broadcasting Corporation.

 History

 KQST signed on the air on May 1, 1984, airing an Easy Listening format including special programs from Jazz and Big Band formats.
 In 1992, the format was changed to a Hot AC format, but the special programs that were formerly used from its easy listening format still runs during its early Hot AC days for a shorter period of time.
-The station went a full Top 40 format a shorter time later on.
+The station went a full Top 40 format in 1999, under the direction of Programmer Guy Giuliano.

 Yavapai Broadcasting

 In August 2004, W. Grant Hafley, owner of Yavapai Broadcasting, reached an agreement to acquire KQST for a reported $3 million.